 - Turn dough out onto a floured surface.
 Knead 2 minutes or until smooth and elastic; add enough of remaining ¼ cup flour, 1 tablespoon at a time, to prevent dough from sticking to hands.

 - Place dough in a large bowl coated with cooking spray, turning to coat top.
 Cover and let rise in a warm place, free from drafts, 30 minutes (I put mine in a lightly preheated oven).

 - Turn dough out onto a lightly floured surface, and divide into 12 equal portions.
 Working with one portion at a time (cover remaining dough to prevent drying), shape each portion into a ball.

 - Make a hole in the center of each ball using your index finger.
 Using fingers of both hands, gently pull dough away from the center to make a 1 ½-inch hole.
 Place bagels on a baking sheet with parchment paper.
 Lightly coat bagels with cooking spray; cover with plastic wrap.
 Let rise 30 minutes (bagels will rise only slightly).

 - Place a heavy pan on the lower part of the oven and preheat to 400°.

-- Combine 12 cups water, 1 tsp baking soda, and 1/2 cup brown sugar in a big saucepan or Dutch oven, and bring to a boil.
+- Combine 12 cups water, 1 tsp baking soda, and ½ cup brown sugar in a big saucepan or Dutch oven, and bring to a boil.
 Gently lower 3 bagels into the saucepan.
-Cook for one side 1mn30 than flip the bagels and continue to cook 1mn30.
+Cook for one side 1mn30 then flip the bagels and continue to cook 1mn30.
 Transfer the bagels to a wire rack lightly coated with cooking spray.
-Repeat the procedure with remaining bagels, working in batches of 3.
+Repeat the procedure with the remaining bagels, working in batches of 3.